Medicinal Plants of Hindle Ross

 NMMGA Member Meeting & Potluck

-NMMGA members meeting at 5 pm with a potluck social event at Depot Beach Pavilion in Charlevoix.
-More information to be posted at a later date.
+NMMGA members meeting at 5 pm at Depot Beach Pavilion in Charlevoix.
+A brief business meeting be followed by a potluck picnic dinner.
+More information coming in the August newsletter.

 To get directions to Depot Beach from your location click here.